Workplace Wellbeing Academy

 Autonomy and Control

-Autonomy and control in the work that we do increases feelings of ownership and loyalty, improves productivity, reduces overheads, promotes job satisfaction and improves the potential for team adaptability.
+Enabling team members to have an appropriate level of autonomy and control in their work increases feelings of ownership and loyalty, improves productivity, reduces overheads, promotes job satisfaction and improves the potential for team adaptability.

 This course: